gmrowe/cellular_automata/README.md

 ### Executing

+The application expects the starting configuration to be passed through standard input (sdtin).
 If cargo is installed on your system then the program can be invoked by cloning the repo and entering:
 ```
-cargo run
+cargo run < resources/sample_input
 ```
 from the root directory of the project.

-Currently the starting state and number of generations is hardcoded in the main() function of main.rs.
+Currently the number of generations is hardcoded in the main() function of main.rs.